The future of cybersecurity after Covid-19

 End of event

+Automating repetitive, and sometimes complex, business processes, workflows, and menial tasks is significantly boosting business efficiency and simplifying employees’ lives for organisations who have begun implementing such infrastructure into their business.
+Meanwhile, they are cutting costs, becoming more operationally efficient, improving employee productivity, and ensuring stronger accountability and compliance.
+Automated processes have become particularly useful in the face of Covid-19 and the potential for business interruptions.
 What are the most practical uses of automated business functions and what are some concrete examples of how they can benefit businesses?
 How do businesses determine what type of automated technologies are best for their company’s goals and operations?
+How does automation help business efficiencies in the face of disruptions like Covid-19?
 What are some of the most common mistakes businesses make when automating business functions?

 It's a cloud world: Why cloud computing is crucial to every business